Theresa May blasts Boris Johnson’s bid to override Northern Ireland protocol

-Brexit: Theresa May blasts Boris Johnson’s bid to override Northern Ireland protocol
+Brexit: Theresa May calls PM’s patriotism into question as she condemns his bid to override Northern Ireland protocol

 Bill will break law and ‘diminish’ UK in eyes of world and will not work, says former prime minister

-Theresa May has said she will not support Boris Johnson’s bill to override the Northern Ireland Protocol, which she said will break international law and diminish the UK’s standing in the world.
+Theresa May has called Boris Johnson’s patriotism into question as she declared she will not support his bid to override the Northern Ireland protocol which he agreed with the EU as part of his Brexit withdrawal deal in 2019.

-In a scathing intervention in the House of Commons, the former prime minister said that she did not believe Johnson’s controversial plan would solve the problems created by his decision to draw a customs border down the Irish Sea in his EU withdrawal deal.
+In a scathing intervention in the House of Commons, the former prime minister said that legislation put forward unilaterally by the government would breach international law, and would lose the UK the respect of countries elsewhere in the world.

+And she told MPs she did not believe Mr Johnson’s controversial plan would solve the problems created by his decision to draw a customs border down the Irish Sea with his Brexit deal – something which she previously said “no UK prime minister could ever agree to”.

+Speaking to MPs, Ms May said “as a patriot” she could not back a course of action which would diminish the UK’s standing in the world – and then accused the PM’s plan of doing exactly that.

+And she questioned whether the EU would in any case take his threats seriously after he narrowly survived a confidence vote among his own MPs, saying that European leaders will now be asking themselves, “Is it really worth negotiating with these people in government, because will they actually be there for any period of time?”

-Her intervention is the highest-profile assault from within his own party on Mr Johnson’s plan, which would effectively tear up his Brexit agreement with Brussels and risk a trade war with the EU.
+Her comments mark the highest-profile assault from within his own party on Mr Johnson’s plan, which would effectively tear up his Brexit agreement with Brussels and risk a trade war with the EU.

+MPs voted 295 to 221, majority 74, to give the Northern Ireland Protocol Bill a second reading on Monday evening, clearing the way for it to undergo detailed scrutiny in the coming weeks.

-As MPs prepared to vote on it for the first time, Ms May told the Commons: “The UK’s standing in the world - our ability to convene and encourage others in the defence of our shared values - depends on the respect others have for us as a country, a country that keeps its word and displays those shared values in its actions.
+Speaking in the Commons ahead of the vote, Ms May told MPs: “The UK’s standing in the world – our ability to convene and encourage others in the defence of our shared values – depends on the respect others have for us as a country, a country that keeps its word and displays those shared values in its actions.

 “As a patriot, I would not want to do anything that would diminish this country in the eyes of the world.